AppsFlyerSDK/appsflyer-unity-plugin/docs/API.md

 ##### <a id="startSDK"> **`void startSDK()`**

-Once this API is invoked the SDK will start,  sessions will be immediately sent, and all background forground transitions will record a session.
+Once this API is invoked the SDK will start,  sessions will be immediately sent, and all background foreground transitions will record a session.

 *Example:*